ISDH updates COVID-19 count

 CSO advisory

 Marion Utilities announced a combined sewer overflow (CSO) advisory for Nov.
-21 and 22.
+25.

 When it rains, older sewer systems throughout the city can overflow, sending untreated rainwater mixed with sewage into the Mississinewa River and Boots Creek.
 In the event of rain, please avoid contact with water downstream of combined sewer overflows for the next three days.
 Signs are posted along the waterways to identify where contact with the water could be hazardous to your health.
 For more information, please visit marionutilities.com.